Sark during the German occupation of the Channel Islands

 The island of Sark forms part of the Bailiwick of Guernsey which with the Bailiwick of Jersey form the Channel Islands.
 Offered the opportunity to evacuate the island in June 1940, most locally born islanders decided to stay.
 The 470 civilians who remained on the island would be subject to German rule for the next five years, until Sark was liberated on 10 May 1945.
-The main contact between the Sark residents and the German authorities in 1940 was 56-year old Sibyl Hathaway, the Dame of Sark, who was Seigneur of Sark (feudal lord) from 1927 until her death in 1974.
+The main contact between the Sark residents and the German authorities in 1940 was 56-year old Sibyl Hathaway, who was Dame of Sark (feudal ruler) from 1927 until her death in 1974.

 Early war

 Britain had declared war on Germany on 3 September 1939 and since then a number of islanders had left to volunteer for the armed services in England.
 A total of 27 people joined the armed services from Sark and one of those would be killed before the war ended.

 Sark was prepared; 70 year-old John Perrio, armed with a rifle and dressed in a kilt, tunic and gumboots would ride his donkey "Clarabelle" around Brecqhou every day, according to a Fleet Street journalist, and somewhere on the island was a small supply of gunpowder for the old cannon on the cliff top.

 In May 1940, with the fall of France imminent, the British Government suggested that there should be an evacuation of all who wished to leave.

-Sibyl Hathaway, as Dame of Sark, had declared to a public meeting that she and her husband, Robert Hathaway, an American citizen and legally the co-ruler, would be staying on Sark and that she did not think the Germans would bother the island and even if they did, would not stay long and as the islands would provide enough food, there was no need to leave.
+Sibyl Hathaway, as Dame of Sark, had declared to a public meeting that she and her husband, Robert Hathaway, an American citizen and legally the co-ruler, would be staying on Sark and that she did not think the Germans would bother the island and even if they did, would not stay long.
+The islands could provide enough food, so there was no need to leave.
 This persuaded many people to stay, including most local born people.
 A number of English-born people did decide to go, some on ferries via Guernsey and some on private boats.
 One who left was the island's only doctor.

 On 28 June Guernsey and Jersey were bombed, the Heinkel He 111s having flown low over Sark.
 They also machine gunned Sark fishing boats.
 German troops landed in Guernsey and Jersey a few days later with no fighting as the islands had been demilitarised and declared open towns.